CharlesB91/harry-potter-quiz/README.md

 ### Quiz Screen

-- This area is the main quiz screen where user will answers a series of 5 questions to complete the quiz.
+- This area is the main quiz screen where the user will answers a series of 5 questions to complete the quiz.
 - The users is provided with 4 multiple choice answers.
 - The background again features the famous Hogwarts castle.